Seneca-ICTOER/OSM620v1/docs/Labs/lab1.md

 1. Look for the *Time Zone* line.
 It should say **(UTC-05:00) Eastern Time (US & Canada)**.
 1. If the *Time Zone* line item doesn't say the above, click on the *Change time zone...* button and change it to UTC-05:00 as seen above.
 1. Click **OK** to close out of *Date and Time*.
 1. Back in *SConfig*, choose Option 9 again to confirm your changes have stuck.
-If yes, continue to Step 2.
+If yes, continue to Part 2.

-### Step 2: Server Name Change
+### Part 2: Server Name Change

 The default name applied to your new server will be semi-randomized.
 For proper identification (and to not wonder which server you're on when you have several), we're going to change this.